 Maintaining good hygiene, disinfection and cleaning standards is essential to preventing the spread of disease and illness.
-This protects children, staff and whānau at your early childhood education centre (ECE), Language Nest or Kōhanga Reo against dangerous tummy bugs.
+It protects children, staff and whānau at your early childhood education centre (ECE), Language Nest or Kōhanga Reo against dangerous tummy bugs.

-This guide sets out best practice cleaning and disinfection processes to beat the bugs, and provides templates you can use at your centre to keep up good standards.
+This guide sets out best practice cleaning and disinfection processes, and provides templates you can use at your centre to keep up good standards.